kowsyap/verilog-projects/Ripple Carry Adder/readme.txt

 rca24.v - 24 bits
 rcas9.v - 9 bits this is adder as well as subtractor

-files with suffix _tb.v are the respective test banches of them
+files with suffix _tb.v are the respective test benches of them